lanudo2013/smap-coding-challenge/REPORT.md

 The app was developed in `Chrome` browser.

+## Instructions to build and run the app

+### To build the app:

+1- Install latest version of Node Package Manager.
+2- Open a terminal and point to the `dev` folder: `cd <root_smap_coding_challenge>/frontend/app/dev`.
+3- Download project dependencies with command: `npm install`.
+4- Execute command: `npm run build`.
+5- Check if the resources were generated in `static` folder.

+### To run the app:

+1- Install latest version of Node Package Manager.
+2- Open a terminal and point to the `dev` folder: `cd <root_of_smap_coding_challenge>/frontend/app/dev`.
+3- Download project dependencies with command: `npm install`.
+4- Execute command: `npm run start`.
+5- Open a browser and enter the url: http://localhost:8088.
+You will see a welcome page.

 ## Decisions made

 1-	In both components, consumer Ids are displayed to make the difference between two consumers created with the same name and consumer type.